-There are 38 scholarships available for pursuing a Government major as of January 2026.
-You can find tens of Government scholarships available for high school senior, college senior, post-graduate, high school junior, college sophomore, college junior, high school sophomore, and college freshmans.
-Some prominent Government scholarships for students include the American Legion Department of Arkansas High School Oratorical Scholarship Program, the Government Finance Professional Development Scholarship, and the New York Oratorical Contest Scholarship.
-You can find Government scholarships for pursuing your bachelor's, associates, graduate school, four-year, or doctoral.
+There are 38 scholarships available for pursuing a Government major as of February 2026.
+You can find tens of Government scholarships available for high school senior, college senior, post-graduate, college, high school junior, college sophomore, college junior, and high school sophomores.
+Some prominent Government scholarships for students include the James H. Dunn, Jr. Memorial Fellowship Scholarship, the North Carolina Oratorical Contest Scholarship, and the National Washington Crossing Foundation Scholarship.
+You can find Government scholarships for pursuing your bachelor's, four-year, undergraduate, associates, doctoral, or graduate school.

 To apply for scholarships in Government, you will need to fill out the scholarship application form on the scholarship page.
-For five of these scholarships, you will need to submit an essay.
+For four of these scholarships, you will need to submit an essay.
 Several Government scholarships require a resume, and two awards require letters of recommendation.
 The GPA requirements for Government scholarships vary between a 2.0 and 3.0 minimum GPA.
 One Government scholarships require nomination from a teacher or coach.

-Some of the best scholarships for studying Government are the Law Office of Shane R. Kadlec Public Service Scholarship, the National Washington Crossing Foundation Scholarship, the North Carolina Oratorical Contest Scholarship, the Zinda Law Group Scholarship, and the Stephen J. Roy Memorial Scholarship Fund.
+Some of the best scholarships for studying Government are the Government Finance Professional Development Scholarship, the Stephen J. Roy Memorial Scholarship Fund, the Naval Intelligence Essay Contest Scholarship, the Dale Martin Family Educational Scholarship, and the Robert J. Huffman Memorial Scholarship.
 The best Government scholarships will be listed at the top of this page.

 Yes, there are two scholarships specifically for minority students who want to pursue Government or Law & Public Policy.
-Applicants who identify as Asian or Native American or Alaska Native are eligible for these scholarships, like the Government Finance Professional Development Scholarship and the American Legion Department of Arkansas High School Oratorical Scholarship Program.
+Applicants who identify as Asian or Native American or Alaska Native are eligible for these scholarships, like the North Carolina Oratorical Contest Scholarship and the James H. Dunn, Jr. Memorial Fellowship Scholarship.

 Scholarships by Major